TouK/nussknacker/demo/docker/README.md

 Images
 =====
 Docker images are published on each commit.
-Available nusskancker images you can find at: https://hub.docker.com/r/touk/nussknacker/tags.
+You can find them at https://hub.docker.com/r/touk/nussknacker/tags.
 Default image tag is: demo-latest.

 Demo version
 =======
 Demo version available at: https://demo.nussknacker.io.
-Access data: admin / admin.
+Credentials: admin / admin.

 Running
 =======